t2hv33/t2hv33/README.md

 - 🔭 Building a Fintech Super App
 - 🔭 I'm used to working on  building **Call Center for all Social Media Platform** such as Facebook, Instagram, Line, Zalo, Webchat...
-* 🔭 Technology that I’m currently working on ReactJS, Nodejs, Cypress.
+* 🔭 Technology that I’m currently working on ReactJS, Nodejs, Cypress, .NET, Playwright, Specflow.
 * 🌱 Sharpen my skills in **Digital Garden**.
 * ⚡ Available for Freelance projects/ Remote opportunities.